October 21st, 2012

 -Chase Freedom Visa

-Both of these cards offer 10,000 bonus points for spending $500 in 3 months.
-Both also have rotating 5% categories where you get 5 points per dollar on $1,500 in spending per quarter in categories like airfare, hotel, gas stations, restaurants, grocery stores, and even Amazon, Best Buy, and Kohl’s.
-Having both a Visa and Mastercard allows you to spend $1,500 per quarter on both cards.
+This card offers 10,000 bonus points for spending $500 in 3 months.
+It also has rotating 5% categories where you get 5 points per dollar on $1,500 in spending per quarter in categories like airfare, hotel, gas stations, restaurants, grocery stores, and even Amazon, Best Buy, and Kohl’s.

 There is no annual fee.